top of page

 • Choose someone to act for you.
 If you have given someone medical power of attorney or if someone is your legal guardian, that person can exercise your rights and make choices about your health information.
 We will make sure the person has this authority and can act for you before we take any action.

 • File a complaint if you feel your rights are violated.
 You can complain if you feel we have violated your rights by contacting us using the information below.
-You can file a complaint with the U.S. Department of Health and Human Services Office for Civil Rights by sending a letter to 200 Independence Avenue, S.W., Washington, D.C.
-20201, calling 1-877-696-6775, or visiting “What to Expect”.
+Please feel free to contact us at hello@Swell.health if you have any concerns about your medical information.
+You can file a complaint with the U.S. Department of Health and Human Services Office for Civil Rights.
 We will not retaliate against you for filing a complaint.

 What are Swell Health’s responsibilities with my information?